romain-valeo/EVSE-connections/README.md

 ![fullremote](https://github.com/romain-valeo/EVSE-connections/blob/main/Phytec-connections-full-remote.jpg "fullremote")\
 As described in Phytec set up tutorial, each board shall have installed a VPN configuration file (with a specific IP address) and the VPN shall be activated.\
 Then, all boards can be connected to a router (at the office or at home) via the eth2 (DCHP) port.\
 All PCs shall have their VPN configuration files installed and the VPN activated also.
-They also have to be connected to the internet.\
+They also have to be connected to the internet (possible through the Valeo network).\
 \
 After that, any board is reachable from any place using its VPN IP address: eg. `ssh root@10.52.253.36`.\
 \